top of page

 If you're keen to learn more about the mindfulness attitudes you may be interested in joining my mindfulness for life group.
 The MFL group meets online every Wednesday at 12pm during the school term with MBSR teacher Marion Miller.
 You'll can slow down and receive support with your practice and connect with an online community of like minded people.
 Find out more.

-The 9 mindfulness attitudes are:
+The 9 mindfulness attitudes and mindful mindsets are:

 As an example, let’s say you are practicing watching your breathing.
 At a certain point, you may find your mind saying something like, “This is boring,” or “This isn’t working,” or “I can’t do this.”
 These are judgments.
 When they come up in your mind, it is very important to recognize them as judgmental thinking and remind yourself that the practice involves suspending judgment and just watching whatever comes up, including your own judging thoughts, without pursuing them or acting on them in any way.
 Then proceed with watching your breathing.- Jon Kabat-Zinn